JoshPatton26/Python-Projects/PythonScripting/README.md

 # Python Scripting

-This project introduces the idea of using Python to execute system-level commands.
-The program parses through a directory called "data" and retrieves all the game data from within this directory.
-It then copies this data into a newly created directory called "target".
+This project introduces the concept of utilizing Python to execute system-level commands.
+The program parses through a directory named "data" and retrieves all the game data from within this directory.
+It then obtains a list of all the paths and copies this data into a newly created directory named "target".
 This project also includes running commands that compile and execute the `.go` game files that are contained within the newly created directory.

 ## Features